There is global demand for quality, sustainably grown, clean and green New Zealand primary products. We are here to help provide that.

 There is global demand for quality, sustainably grown, clean and green New Zealand primary products.
 This has led to unprecedented growth in the horticulture industry.
 This growth has resulted in a demand for a skilled work force to meet the needs of horticultural enterprises across New Zealand and in the Bay of Plenty in particular.

 Not only is the work force predicted to grow but the percentage of that work force required to be skilled is predicted to increase significantly.
 In 2012, an estimated 44% of employees in the primary industries had formal, post-school qualifications.
+It is predicted that in 2032 skilled workers (management and semi-autonomous) will make up 61.7% of the workforce, with unskilled workers being only 38.3%.

-By 2025, it’s anticipated this will need to increase to 62%, (source: Ministry of Primary Industries).
 There is a shortage of well-defined pathways into the industry with no existing platform to link secondary schools to tertiary and industry requirements.
 There is a clear gap between the skills needed and those available.

 The Solution